Soulbolt/food-app-project/GETTING_STARTED.md

 To learn more about Axios, check out the [Axiios documenation](https://axios-http.com/docs/intro).

 To learn more about FastAPI, check out the [FastAPI documentation](https://fastapi.tiangolo.com/).

+To learn more about Tailwind CSS, check out the [Tailwind CSS documentation](https://tailwindcss.com/docs/).